 To help with this, here is a list of good and bad fabrics by body type.
 If you don’t know your body type, go to my blog on How to Determine Your Body Type first.

-To balance the wider hips and slimmer upper body of the pear shape, avoid bottoms or dresses in thick fabrics that add bulk.
+The pear body shape has wider hips/thighs and narrower upper body.
+To create more balance, avoid bottoms or dresses in thick fabrics that add bulk.
 These include: leather, wool, corduroy and chunky knits.
 Instead, opt for lightweight fabrics such fine jersey, cotton, or cotton mixed with elastane or polyester, poly blends, viscose, fine knits and silk that graze over the body.

 For tops, choose heavier and textured fabrics to add width and dimension to your bust and shoulders.
 These include: cord, tweed, mohair, melton, canvas, boucle, brocade, gabardine, lace, velvet and thick knits.
 That said, these should be form-fitting because they equally accentuate your petite upper body.